-Like with so many tasks, preparation is key.
-For a website redesign, brainstorming, organizing, paring down and mapping out content is the most important task that will guide the rest of the site building process.
-Site architecture is a critical component and Sitemaps are handy tools for breaking down and organizing a site’s content.
-They provide a blueprint for the website, showing primary, secondary and tertiary pages, as well as different types of content that could exist and in what order.
+As with many tasks, planning and preparation is an essential task that will guide the rest of the site building process.
+Once you’ve established the content strategy, you’ll then want to spend some time brainstorming, prioritizing, paring down and mapping out content to user goals.
+Information Architecture (IA) is the exercise of organizing, structuring, and labeling the content and navigation of your website in a way that is intuitive and logical to visitors.
+A crucial tool for IA is a sitemap, which provides a blueprint for the website, showing primary, secondary and tertiary pages, as well as different types of content that could exist and in what order.
 Sitemaps make it easy to visualize the content hierarchy and to add, edit or remove areas.
 Once a good outline is agreed upon, it becomes easier to develop or edit content for the new hierarchy.

 Content and design working hand-in-hand

-For a long time, companies have seen some kind of design before generating their content, so jumping into content development can be a daunting task without that visual, motivational boost.
-For the Content-first approach to work, agencies will need the help of their clients.
-A website can exist and be successful with no design at all, as long as the content is good and provides value to the user (e.g. Wikipedia and Craigslist).
-However truly powerful websites have a balance of quality content, intuitive navigation and beautiful, engaging design.
+For a long time, clients have seen a page’s design before actually generating the actual content for that page, so jumping into content development can be a daunting task without that visual, motivational boost.
+For the content-first approach to work, clients will have to prioritize thinking about content at the very beginning of the website redesign process and will need to rely on their agency partner to guide them through the process.
+Just remember, a website can technically exist and be successful with no real design at all, as long as the content is helpful and provides value to the user (e.g. Wikipedia and Craigslist).
+However, truly powerful websites have a balance of quality content, intuitive navigation and beautiful, engaging design.

 Design around the content

-The purpose of a website’s design is to present the content in a meaningful way, maintain the brand, and set up a comfortable and interesting visual environment.
-Traditionally, designers are forced to come up with ways to display content that doesn’t even exist yet, or that could change drastically.
-If they had a better understanding of the content earlier, the design would have likely been very different.
-On the modern web, where content is digested very quickly from a variety of devices, form follows function and design should follow content—not the other way around.
+The purpose of a website’s design is to present the content in a meaningful way, convey the brand, and set up an engaging visual environment.
+Traditionally, designers were forced to come up with ways to display content that doesn’t exist yet, or that could change drastically once the website was developed.
+Which meant that the design would have likely looked very different if the designer had a better understanding of the page’s content earlier in the process.
+However, because today’s users digest content very quickly from a variety of devices, modern web design requires form to follow function and design to follow content—not the other way around.